 Select your blog from the account dropdown in the header.
 Mass post editor is at the bottom of the sidebar.

 This is a fun one if you find yourself liking or reblogging a lot of someone’s posts.
-You can see what they like by going to tumblr.com/liked/by/username.
-The things they like could be the things you like!
-To share the things you like with others, flip the switch in settings.
+You can see what they like at tumblr.com/liked/by/username, and see who they follow at tumblr.com/followed/by/username.
+To share the things you like and Tumblrs you follow with others, flip the switches in your blog settings on the web, or tap the palette icon when viewing your blog in the app adjust the settings there.

 Protects your blog from ne'er do wells.
 We text you a secondary passcode every time you log in so that even if a hacker steals your password, they still won’t be able to get into your account.
 Unless they also stole your phone.
 Moral of the story: don’t hang out with hackers.